VISmodding/VIS_Game-Boy-DMG-Color/DMGC_VIS_variant/PCB_info.md

 ![image](images/JLCPCB_ordering.png)

-The string "JLCJLCJLCJLC" is not present in all the following PCB images since I added it after doing them but they are present in the production files.

 ## Mainboard PCB (2 layers PCB)

 Produce the mainboard PCB with 1 mm or 1.2 mm thickness.
 Here you have the CPU+RAM version or the RAM-IN-CPU (rev E) version.